 Sorry to break the news to you, but sometimes you can’t have everything you want when you are choosing to rent a house in Provence (even if you go over your budget).
-But if somehow you could come close to getting what you want, wouldn’t that be perfect?
-What I hope is that this post will give you some things to look for (likes and dislikes) as you do your research on where to stay in Provence, because I think during one’s lifetime, everyone should stay in Provence, and more specifically, in the Luberon….. for at least a week!
+I came close to getting what I wanted and have done this review of the Odalys property, “La Bastide des Chênes”.
+It’s located close to Gordes which was my goal.
+I think during one’s lifetime, everyone should stay in Provence, and more specifically, the Luberon, for at least a week!

 **Contains an affiliate link.
 I paid for my own accommodation.**

 My Holiday Rental In Provence: La Bastide des Chênes

 As I mentioned in a previous post [The Most Beautiful Hilltop Village In Provence: Gordes], I love Gordes.
 I have so many fond memories of the town but more importantly, it is beautiful.
 I never get sick of looking at it.
 So, Gordes was the town that I wanted to stay in, but, it didn’t work out that way…… I didn’t stay IN the town, but I did stay near it.

 Why didn’t I want to stay inside the town?
 Too expensive and crowded.
 Parking can be a nightmare as well.
 It is a town which never fails to attract hoards of tourists (and lots of tourist buses) to the point that many years ago the town finally had to install additional parking lots as the parking became a nightmare.
 So instead of staying in the town, I wanted to find a holiday house or gite near Gordes, as I have had so many fond memories since my first visit in 1978.